Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory-b2c/aad-b2c-resource-server/README.md

-# Sample for Azure AD B2C Resource server Spring Boot client library for Java
+# Sample for Azure AD B2C Resource server Spring Boot

 ## Key concepts
 This sample illustrates how to use `spring-cloud-azure-starter-active-directory-b2c` package to work in a resource server and validate tokens.